pyscf/pyscf.github.io/source/theory/dft.rst

 Theory
 ======
-The Hohenberg-Kohn theorems state that for an interacting inhomogeneous electron gas in a static external potential :math:`v_{\rm ext}(\mathbf{r})`, (1) the potential :math:`v_{\rm ext}(\mathbf{r})`, and hence the total energy are unique functionals of the electron density :math:`\rho(\mathbf{r})`;
+The Hohenberg-Kohn theorems :cite:`HohKoh1964` state that for an interacting inhomogeneous electron gas in a static external potential :math:`v_{\rm ext}(\mathbf{r})`, (1) the potential :math:`v_{\rm ext}(\mathbf{r})`, and hence the total energy are unique functionals of the electron density :math:`\rho(\mathbf{r})`;
-(2) the electron density that minimizes the total energy is the exact ground-state density :cite:`HohKoh1964`.
+(2) the electron density that minimizes the total energy is the exact ground-state density.
 This implies that the many-body problem of :math:`N` electrons with :math:`3N` spatial coordinates can be reduced to the problem of solving for the electron density with only 3 spatial coordinates.
 Such an approach, which is often called the orbital-free DFT,